-Ernst & Young LLP, independent registered public accounting firm, have audited our consolidated financial statements at December 31, 2003 and 2002 and for each of the two years then ended incorporated by reference in our Annual Report on Form 10-K for the year ended December 31, 2003, as reissued, and the related financial statement schedule included therein, as set forth in their reports, which are incorporated by reference in this prospectus and elsewhere in this registration statement.
-Our financial statements and schedule are incorporated by reference in reliance on Ernst & Young LLP's reports, given on their authority as experts in accounting and auditing.
+The consolidated financial statements of Simon Property Group, Inc. at December 31, 2003 and 2002, and for each of the two years then ended and the related financial statement schedule as of December 31, 2003, incorporated by reference in this registration statement, have been audited by Ernst & Young LLP, independent auditors, as set forth in their reports thereon incorporated by reference herein, and are incorporated by reference in reliance upon such reports given on the authority of such firm as experts in accounting and auditing.